Linking the $R_{K^{(\ast)}}$ anomalies to the Hubble tension via a single right-handed neutrino: Introduction

-Despite the intensive focus on Majorana neutrinos during the past decades, the topics with neutrinos treated as being of Dirac nature are attracting much attention, especially in connection with the big-bang nucleosynthesis (BBN) and cosmic microwave background (CMB)~\cite{Steigman:2012ve,Abazajian:2019oqj,Luo:2020sho,Adshead:2020ekg,Luo:2020fdt}, as well as the baryon asymmetry of the Universe~\cite{Li:2020ner,Li:2021tlv}.
+Many previous studies focused on heavy Majorana neutrinos for the $R_{K^{(\ast)}}$ resolution.
+Nevertheless, as found in Ref.~\cite{Li:2018rax}, the solution of the $R_{K^{(\ast)}}$ anomalies in the direction $C_{9\mu}^{\mathrm{NP}}=-C_{10\mu}^{\mathrm{NP}}$ is insensitive to the Majorana neutrino masses below the electroweak scale.
+This implies that the difference between heavy and light Majorana neutrinos cannot be simply distinguished by the $R_{K^{(\ast)}}$ resolution.
+Besides focusing on the Majorana neutrinos, the topics with Dirac neutrinos have also received increasing attention in these years, especially in connection with the phenomenologies~\cite{Steigman:2012ve,Abazajian:2019oqj,Luo:2020sho,Adshead:2020ekg,Luo:2020fdt,Li:2022yna} of the big-bang nucleosynthesis (BBN) and the cosmic microwave background (CMB), as well as the baryon asymmetry of the Universe~\cite{Li:2020ner,Li:2021tlv}.
 The Dirac neutrino effects in the $b\to s \mu^+\mu^-$ process have been noticed in Ref.~\cite{Iguro:2018qzf}.
-In fact, the loop function resulting from the box diagram for $b\to s \mu^+\mu^-$ transition is insensitive to the neutrino masses~\cite{Li:2018rax}.
-This implies that the difference between heavy Majorana and light Dirac neutrinos cannot be simply distinguished by the $R_{K^{(\ast)}}$ resolution.
-However, as discussed already in Ref.~\cite{Iguro:2018qzf}, since $\mathcal{O}(1)$ Dirac neutrino Yukawa couplings are generically required to explain the $R_{K^{(\ast)}}$ anomalies, the thermalized right-handed Dirac neutrinos with such large couplings in the early Universe would make an undesired contribution as extra radiation, and hence generate a dangerous shift of the effective neutrino number, $N_{eff}$, at the BBN and CMB epochs.
+However, it was found that since $\mathcal{O}(1)$ Dirac neutrino Yukawa couplings are generically required to explain the $R_{K^{(\ast)}}$ anomalies, the thermalized right-handed Dirac neutrinos with such large couplings in the early Universe would make an undesired shift of the effective neutrino number, $\Delta N_{\rm eff}=N_{\rm eff}-N_{\rm eff}^{\rm SM}$, at the BBN and CMB epochs, where the SM prediction reads $N_{\rm eff}^{\rm SM} = 3.044-3.045$~\cite{Mangano:2005cc,deSalas:2016ztq,Gariazzo:2019gyi,EscuderoAbenza:2020cmq,Akita:2020szl,Froustey:2020mcq,Bennett:2020zkv}.
+Nevertheless, the above conclusion depends crucially on how many right-handed Dirac neutrinos are thermalized in the early Universe and on the decoupling temperature of thermalized neutrinos, which can result in different levels of the $\Delta N_{\rm eff}$ shift.

-It should be emphasized, nevertheless, that the implementation of BBN and CMB constraints depends on the number of thermalized right-handed Dirac neutrinos and the corresponding decoupling temperature.
-In addition, it further depends on what astrophysical and cosmological data are taken.
-This last proceeding of data analysis has also a close relation with the so-called Hubble tension, \textit{i.e.}, the locally measured values of the Hubble constant $H_0$~\cite{Riess:2020fzl} differ from the standard $\Lambda$CDM prediction based on the Planck CMB measurements~\cite{Aghanim:2018eyx} at a level of $4$-$6\sigma$ (see the latest reviews~\cite{DiValentino:2021izs,Perivolaropoulos:2021jda,Schoneberg:2021qvd,Shah:2021onj}).
-In this respect, we are naturally led to an interesting situation, in which the resolution of $R_{K^{(\ast)}}$ anomalies via Dirac neutrinos can be further linked to the $H_0$ explanation if the current constraints from cosmology are somewhat relaxed to support the favored patterns of $H_0$ solutions.